Darnesey/GithubActionPlayground/README.md

 ## Things to figure out how to achieve through this repo maybe...
 - [x] Build Docker Image through Github Actions
-- [x] Scan fresh docker image and stop workflow if vulnerabilities are discovered
+- [x] Scan fresh docker image and stop workflow if vulnerabilities are discovered The following steps were achieved on my work account:
-- [ ] Trigger separate workflow on Trivy scan failure
+- [x] Trigger separate workflow on Trivy scan failure
-- [ ] Trigger PR creation on separate repo as part of Github Action here (Goal: Auto-trigger PRs when new images are published)
+- [x] Trigger PR creation on separate repo as part of Github Action here (Goal: Auto-trigger PRs when new images are published)

 ![image](https://github.com/Darnesey/GithubActionPlayground/assets/11618932/23df74db-a9c7-4764-8ef2-8941e05abc92)